Lily Yohannes: International career

+Yohannes was eligible for the United States, Netherlands, and Eritrea.

 Yohannes trained with the United States youth national team at the under-15 and under-16 level in 2022.

 In December 2023, Yohannes attended camp with the Dutch under-19 national team.

 In March 2024, at age 16, Yohannes received her first senior United States national team call-up ahead of the 2024 SheBelieves Cup.
 She became the youngest player to be called in to a senior camp since 16-year-old Sophia Smith in 2017.
 She made her international debut on June 4, 2024, against South Korea.
 She entered the game in the 72nd minute and scored her first goal in the 82nd minute.
 At one week shy of her 17th birthday, Yohannes became the third-youngest goal scorer in USWNT history.
 Later that month, she was not selected for the United States roster for the 2024 Summer Olympics.

 In April 2024, Yohannes said she was applying for Dutch citizenship, which would make her eligible to play for the Dutch national team.
-She can change national teams because her USWNT debut was in a friendly.
+She could have changed national teams because her USWNT debut was in a friendly.
 In September, she said she had not yet decided between the American and Dutch teams.
 In October, Dutch national coach Andries Jonker said that Yohannes was still not eligible to play for the Netherlands.

 On November 11, 2024, Yohannes committed to representing the United States in international play.

 Personal life

 Yohannes is of Eritrean descent.
-Her maternal grandfather, Bokretsion Gebrehiwot, was a member of Eritrea's men's national soccer team.
+Her maternal grandfather, Bokretsion Gebrehiwot, was a member of the Eritrea national football team.
 Her two older brothers also play Dutch club soccer.
 Her oldest brother Aethan played on the United States under-15 and under-17 national teams and played college soccer at Wake Forest University.
 He is currently on the under-21 team of FC Den Bosch in North Brabant.
 Her brother Jayden plays for the under-21 team of SC Telstar in North Holland.